 What To Do Instead?
 Try Basic Blackjack Strategy!

 Really, if you want to improve your blackjack, there is just one option: Learn those basic strategy tables!
 All the best players have a really good grasp of basic strategy.
-If you havn’t yet, then that is where you should be spending your spare time if you want to make your blackjack table time more enjoyable and maximise your chances of winning.
+If you haven’t yet, then that is where you should be spending your spare time if you want to make your blackjack table time more enjoyable and maximise your chances of winning.
 Now just what should I do when I get a pair of 2s and the dealer also gets a 2?
 Time for some more homework…